-On the other hand, it turns out that (via an explicit isomorphism of super bundle 2-gerbes) $\FusTwoGrb(\mathfrak{S})$ is canonically isomorphic to the degression $\LagTwoGrb_X$ of the Lagrangian gerbe $\LagGrb_{LX}$, a super bundle 2-gerbe on $X \times X$ (defined independently of a spinor bundle $\SB$ on $LX$) which we call the \emph{Lagrangian 2-gerbe}.
+On the other hand, it turns out that (via an explicit, canonical isomorphism of super bundle 2-gerbes) $\FusTwoGrb(\mathfrak{S})$ is isomorphic to the another super bundle 2-gerbe $\LagTwoGrb_X$ on $X \times X$, defined independently of a loop space spinor bundle $\mathfrak{S}$.
+We call $\LagTwoGrb_X$ the \emph{Lagrangian 2-gerbe} (see \S\ref{SectionLagrangian2Gerbe}).
 We show that $\LagTwoGrb_X$ is ungraded if and only $X$ is spin, and that, in this case, it is isomorphic to a certain lifting 2-gerbe (often called Chern-Simons 2-gerbe), which in dimension $d \geq 5$ is known to characterize the string condition.

 \paragraph{Further discussion.}